mbsimonovic/terraform-aws-service-catalog/core-concepts.md

     You now have your own `vpc-app` service, with your custom routing logic, but most of the VPC code still lives in the Gruntwork Service Catalog and can be maintained by the Gruntwork team!

-1. **(NOT RECOMMENDED) Copy/Fork a Service**.
-Another way to extend a Gruntwork Service is to copy all of the code for that service into your own Git repo and modify the code directly.
+1. **(NOT RECOMMENDED) Copy a Gruntwork Service**.
+Another way to extend a Gruntwork Service is to copy all of the code for that one service into your own Git repo and modify the code directly.
+This is not recommended, as then you'll have to maintain all of the code for that service yourself, and won't benefit from all the [maintenance work](#maintenance-and-versioning) done by the Gruntwork team.
+The only reason to copy the code this way is if you need a significant change that cannot be done from outside the service.

+1. **(NOT RECOMMENDED) Fork the Gruntwork Service Catalog**.
+Yet another option is to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the entire Gruntwork Service Catalog into a repo of your own.
 This is not recommended, as then you'll have to maintain all of that code yourself, and won't benefit from all the [maintenance work](#maintenance-and-versioning) done by the Gruntwork team.
-The only reason to fork the code this way is if you need a significant change that cannot be done from outside the service.
+The only reason to fork the entire repo is if you have a company policy that only allows you consume code from your own repositories.

 #### Create totally new Services